Heat vs. Bulls Player Props Betting Odds

-Player prop bet odds for DeMar DeRozan and others are available when the Miami Heat visit the Chicago Bulls at United Center on Saturday at 8:00 PM ET.
+DeMar DeRozan is one of the players with prop bets for the taking when the Miami Heat and the Chicago Bulls meet at United Center on Monday (opening tip at 8:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!